MontrealCorpusTools/Montreal-Forced-Aligner/docs/source/aligning.rst

 Steps to align:

-1. Open terminal or command window, and change directory to ``montreal-forced-aligner`` folder.
+1. Open terminal or command window, and change directory to ``montreal-forced-aligner`` folder

-2. Type ``bin/mfa_align`` followed by the arguments described above.
+2. Type ``bin/mfa_align`` followed by the arguments described above

 .. note::
    On Mac/Unix, to save time typing out the path, you can drag a folder from Finder into Terminal and it will put the full path to that folder into your command.

-   On Windows, you can hold shift and right-click on a folder/file and select "Copy as path..." and paste it into the command window.
+   On Windows, you can hold Shift and right-click on a folder/file.
+Select "Copy as path..." and paste it into the command window.